mirumee/ariadne-website/website/blog/2023-11-15-ariadne-codegen-0-10.md

 ## `ExtractOperationsPlugin`

-In version `0.10` we include `ExtractOperationsPlugin`.
-It extracts query strings from the generated client's methods into a separate `operations.py` module.
-It also modifies the generated client to import these definitions, the generated module name can be customised by adding `operations_module_name="custom_name"` to the `[tool.ariadne-codegen.operations]` section in config.
+Version `0.10` adds `ExtractOperationsPlugin` to the `ariadne_codegen.contrib` package.
+It moves query strings from the generated client's methods into a separate `operations.py` module and changes the generated client to import these definitions instead.
+The generated module name can be customized by adding `operations_module_name="custom_name"` to the `[tool.ariadne-codegen.operations]` section in config.
 E.g:

 ```gql
 # queries.graphql